-Peaceful, relaxing music on an instrument you’ve probably never heard of.*
+*Peaceful, soothing, relaxing music on an instrument you’ve probably never heard of.*

 Though Michael’s music career began back in high school as a talented trumpet player, once The Stick was in his hands, he didn’t look back.
 The Chapman Stick is the only instrument he now plays and records on.
 The Stick’s magic may well lie in the simplicity of its design: it’s part of the guitar family, and indeed, resembles the neck and head of a guitar, but is played more like a piano with two-handed tapping, and has an incredibly versatile range of sounds.
 The expressive instrument gives players endless possibilities, and Michael has harnessed these with virtuosic effect.

 Hawaii proved to be a musically fertile place for Michael.
 He crossed paths with Carlos Santana while playing a gig on Maui, and Santana was visibly moved by Michael’s music.
 Fresh off the glow of having a personal musical idol respond so well to him, Mick Fleetwood also happened upon Michael during a performance.
-Fleetwood planted the seed that Hawaiian music would sound amazing played on The Stick, and Michael went on to record six albums during his time on Maui.
+Fleetwood planted the seed that Hawaiian music would sound amazing played on The Stick, and Michael went on to record six albums (some with the help of triple Grammy award winning Steely Dan engineer, Dave Russell) during his time on Maui.

 Michael has performed at more than a thousand festivals, fairs, civic & corporate events.
 Carlos Santana called his music “a gift from the heart” that made him feel good the moment he heard it.
-He’s been an opening act for The Beach Boys, The Goo Goo Dolls and has introduced many to the new instrument over the years including Mick Fleetwood and Herbie Hancock.
+He’s been an opening act for The Beach Boys, The Goo Goo Dolls, Henry Kapono and has introduced many other musicians to the new instrument over the years including Keith Emerson, Mick Fleetwood, Steve Morse, and Herbie Hancock.

-Over the years, his albums and music have spread worldwide.
-His music has been featured on both national and international radio, in television appearances and he was the subject of an award-winning short documentary by Roy Plisko entitled “Stick Man”.
-His musical style has been influenced by many genres including Jazz, Rock, Latin, Hawaiian and New Age.
+His albums and music have spread worldwide and continue to receive international airplay.
+His music has been featured on both national and international radio, including “All Things Considered” on NPR.
+He has been featured in many television appearances and he was the subject of an award-winning short documentary by Roy Plisko entitled “Stick Man”, which captured First Place on CurrentTV in May of 2007.